frankdai/mobiletab/readme.md

         <div class="mobiletab-content-block folded">Tab4 Content</div>
     </div>

 Then link to the JS and CSS file.
+You will also need a working jQuery library to use this library properly.

+To use this library, simply

+    ```javascript
+    jQuery(".mobiletab-desktop-nav").mobileTab();